 “That kind of comparison [at a young age] was bewildering, and that being my experience for as long as I can remember, since kindergarten, was hard,” she admits.
 “But it actually helped me figure out who I was and what kind of value I wanted to contribute and how I wanted to navigate style and beauty.
 As much as I compared myself, it was quite early that I realized that I am different, and there’s not much I can change about it.
 There’s just no other option.”

-This New York homecoming is also when Elsesser’s modeling career took off.
-She started modeling on the side, thanks to a suggestion from her friend Stevie Dance, a stylist.
-And though work came in, at first, she resisted.
-“I was like, ‘I’m not that down.
-I’m in school,’” she says.
-“I thought about it only in a financial sense.
-I thought about the impact I was trying to make, and I thought I had to do it academically; I thought I had to do it in the background.”
-Even as she started going to casting calls and booking gigs, it took a long time for it to sink in that she could make a career out of modeling.
 “I didn’t even know plus-size modeling was a thing,” she explains.
 “Growing up, people would always say, ‘You have such a pretty face.’
 It’s kind of backhanded.
-That’s the kind of things we have to stomach.”
+That’s the kind of thing we have to stomach.”
 Her reluctance prevented her from committing to modeling full-time, so one summer she decided to tour manage for her friend.
 While at a music festival, she received a call from Pat McGrath, who had discovered her and her Instagram account through a mutual friend. “[Gold 001] was the best shoot I’ve ever been on,” she says.
 “Pat was just trying to get a group of women and models who represented what she is, which is essentially very punk.
 Not punk in the aesthetic way but just different from the norm.
 She’s fucking punk.
 She’s incredible.”

 After that, it was hard to deny the fact that she was indeed a professional model.
 But though a beauty shoot was what gained her more recognition in the industry, Elsesser still thinks there’s a long way to go—especially when it comes to contracts.
 “It’s the biggest honor as a model to get a beauty contract,” she says.
 “It means you’ve been able to solidify your place in the industry, and yet there are so many plus-size models who’ve been around for 15 years who haven’t been afforded that opportunity.”
 And why does she think that is?
 “The global idea of beauty is still affected by the beauty ‘ideal,’” she explains.
 “We’ve been told that the emblematic person to represent that ideal is somebody that we’re not—it’s someone we aspire to be.
 But there are moving parts happening in other industries with inclusivity that are radically showing to people, yeah, it’s fantastical, but it’s also a fantasy to see someone that you feel akin to and alike and inspired by.
 That’s a fantasy too.”